Cryovolcano: Eruption

 In addition to overcoming the density barrier, cryomagma also requires a way to reach the surface in order to erupt.
-Fractures in particular, either the result of global or localized stress in the icy crust, providing potential eruptive conduits for cryomagma to exploit.
+Fractures in particular, either the result of global or localized stress in the icy crust, can provide potential eruptive conduits for cryomagma to exploit.
 Such stresses may come from tidal forces as an object orbits around a parent planet, especially if the object is on an eccentric orbit or if its orbit changes.
 True polar wander, where the object's surface shifts relative to its rotational axis, can introduce deformities in the ice shell.
 Impact events also provide an additional source of fracturing by violently disrupting and weakening the crust.

 An alternative model for cryovolcanic eruptions invokes solid-state convection and diapirism.
 If a portion of an object's ice shell is warm and ductile enough, it could begin to convect, much as the Earth's mantle does.
 As the ice convects, warmer ice becomes buoyant relative to surrounding colder ice, rising towards the surface.
 The convection can be aided by local density differences in the ice due to an uneven distribution of impurities in the ice shell.
 If the warm ice intrudes on particularly impure ice (such as ice containing large amounts of salts), the warm ice can lead to the melting of the impure ice.
 The melting may then go on to erupt or uplift terrain to form surface diapirs.